DevMountain/sql-1-afternoon/README.md

   * List all Person where their favorite color is not red
   * List all Person where their favorite color is not red or blue
   * List all Person where their favorite color is orange or green
-  * List all Person where their favorite color is orange or green blue (use IN)
+  * List all Person where their favorite color is orange, green or blue (use IN)
   * List all Person where their favorite color is yellow or purple

 ## ORDER